 charge any property or business of the Institute;

-issue debentures or give any other security for a debt, liability or obligation of the Institute or of any other person; and
+issue debentures or give any other security for a debt, liability or obligation of the Institute or of any other person;

+guarantee or to become liable for the payment of money or the performance of any obligation by or of any other person; and

 decide how negotiable instruments must be signed, drawn, accepted, endorsed or otherwise executed (as applicable) by or on behalf of the Institute.

-The Directors cannot remove a Director or auditor.

-By-laws
+Regulations

-Subject to any limitations imposed by this Constitution, the Board has power to make regulations or by-laws for the general conduct and management of the Institute and the business of the Board.
+Subject to any limitations imposed by this Constitution, the Board has the power to make Regulations for the proper conduct and management of the Institute and the business of the Board.

-The Board may revoke and alter such by-laws or regulations, after consulting with the National Council.
+The Board may revoke, alter or set aside any Regulations by Special Resolution, in consultation with the National Council.

+The Regulations are binding on all Members.

 Appointment of attorney

 The Board may, by power of attorney, appoint any person or persons (either by name or by reference to position or office held) to be the attorney or attorneys of the Institute for such purposes, with such powers, authorities and discretions (being powers, authorities and discretions vested in or exercisable by the Directors), for such period and subject to such conditions as they think fit.

-Any such power of attorney may contain such provisions for the protection and convenience of persons dealing with the attorney as the Board thinks fit and may also authorise the attorney to delegate all or any of the powers, authorities and discretions vested in him or her.6.3
+Any such power of attorney may contain such provisions for the protection and convenience of persons dealing with the attorney as the Board thinks fit and may also authorise the attorney to delegate all or any of the powers, authorities and discretions vested in him or her.

+The Board may revoke or vary any appointment of, or power delegated to, an attorney or agent under this clause 6.3.

 Meetings of Directors